Reggaeton: Lyrics and themes

-Reggaeton lyrical structure resembles that of hip hop.
+Reggaeton lyrical structure resembles that of hip-hop.
 Although most reggaeton artists recite their lyrics rapping rather than singing, many alternate rapping and singing.
-Reggaeton uses traditional verse-chorus-bridge hip hop structure.
-Like hip hop, reggaeton songs have a hook which is repeated throughout the song.
+Reggaeton uses traditional verse-chorus-bridge hip-hop structure.
+Like hip-hop, reggaeton songs have a hook which is repeated throughout the song.
 Latino ethnic identity is a common musical, lyrical and visual theme.

 Unlike hip-hop CDs, reggaeton discs generally do not have parental advisories.
 An exception is Daddy Yankee's Barrio Fino en Directo (Barrio Fino Live), whose live material (and with Snoop Dogg in "Gangsta Zone") were labeled explicit.
 Snoop Dogg and Daddy Yankee filmed the video for "Gangsta Zone" in Torres Sabana housing projects in Carolina, Puerto Rico on January 27, 2006.
 Shot in grayscale, Daddy Yankee said the video depicts "the real way we live on the island".

 Artists such as Alexis & Fido circumvent radio and television censorship by sexual innuendo and lyrics with double meanings.
 Some songs have raised concerns about their depiction of women.
 Although reggaeton began as a mostly-male genre, the number of women artists has been a slowly increasing and include the "Queen of Reggaeton", Ivy Queen, Mey Vidal, K-Narias, Adassa, La Sista and Glory.

+While reggaeton is commonly associated with themes of violence, misogyny, and sex, researchers uncover that there also commentaries to the political state in Latin America within the genre.
+There are several artists that speak on issues such as racism and inequalities faced by the Afro-Latino communities.
+Many of these artists have produced works that combine afro-diasporic elements alongside Spanish rap lyrics.

+For instance, the popularized artist Tego Calderón heavily emphasizes his Afro-Puerto Rican identity throughout his discography.
+His works discuss the discrimination faced by Afro-Latinos despite the "racial democracy" established in Puerto Rico.
+Through this, reggaeton serves as an expressive genre and a commercial one.